 All banks have to hold a capital conservation buffer of the highest quality of its capital (common equity tier 1 capital) equal to 2.5 % of a bank's total risk exposure.
 The purpose of the buffer is to conserve a bank's capital.(13)

-Cryptocurrency XXA is backed by precious metals, blockchain transparency, and auditable transactions.
-Fully transparent physical precious metals auditing to proof for everyone Ixinium's assets structure and market value 24/7, being insured with full value by Lloyd's of London making Ixinium more safer than any bank in the world, we can say that Ixinium is the solution.
+Cryptocurrency XXA is backed by precious metals, blockchain's transparency, auditable transactions and audited physical asset reports.
+Fully transparent physical precious metals audit reports is to proof for everyone Ixinium Foundation assets structure and market value 24/7.
+Ixinium Foundation's precious metal holdings at GBI's vaulting partners custody is insured with full value by Lloyd's of London with out any limits.
+This is making Ixinium XXA base value's asset protection more safer than any bank in the world can offer.
+We can say that Ixinium XXA is the ultimate solution for daily users, investors, day traders, hedge funds, wealth managers and especially for unbanked people world wide.

 The Internet is a centralized mess, and decentralization may be the answer.
 Decentralization describes the design of a network that isn’t managed by a central party.
 Instead, peer-to-peer interaction drives the network, as no third party is needed!